olin-fse/fse-docs/daily-docs/day-0-welcome-to-fse.md

 _Due date: **Monday, Jan.
 29 before class**_

+**Hello World**

+Create a basic "Hello World" setup using the technologies you've settled on - the point of this is to get a frontend, backend, and database all connected so you can start implementing features and tests next week.

+_Due date: **Wednesday, Jan 31 before class**_

 #### Feedback

 Fill out [this form](https://goo.gl/forms/Q4EnHTHEdHM4S7gC2) to help guide what we do on Thursday